jnealey88/ctrl-alt-vibe/VIBE_CHECK_FEATURE.md

   - `GET /api/vibe-check/share/:shareId` - View a shared vibe check
   - `POST /api/vibe-check/:id/convert-to-project` - Convert to project

+### 4. Adjacent Ideas Analysis

+The Adjacent Ideas section provides alternatives and extensions to the core project concept:

+- **Related Concepts**: Alternative approaches that might outperform the original idea, with:
+  - Detailed description of each concept
+  - Potential advantages over the original idea
+  - Implementation complexity assessment

+- **Natural Extensions**: Features or capabilities that could be added to enhance the core idea, with:
+  - Description of each extension
+  - Synergies with the original concept
+  - Timeline for implementation

+- **Alternative Approaches**: Different ways to solve the same problem with alternate technologies, business models, or target audiences

+This feature helps entrepreneurs explore a broader solution space and consider variations that might have greater market potential or reduced implementation complexity.

 ## Future Enhancements

 Potential improvements for the Vibe Check feature: